CA1711: Identifiers should not have incorrect suffix

 Use the following options to configure which parts of your codebase to run this rule on.

-You can configure these options for just this rule, for all rules it applies to, or for all rules in this category (Naming) that it applies to.
+You can configure these options for just this rule, for all rules they apply to, or for all rules in this category (Naming) that they apply to.
 For more information, see Code quality rule configuration options.

 Include specific API surfaces